• Skip to main content

 Working With Stranded Embroidery Thread

 Threads of stranded cotton are easy to separate (video tip follows!) if you don’t want to stitch with all 6 strands at once.
 Using two strands is typical, but whatever works best for your project is the correct number to use!
-This stitch sample from bluprint shows how the same stitch (stem stitch in this case) changes with the number of threads used.
-One thread is at the top; 6 at the bottom.
+This stitch sample shows how the same stitch (stem stitch in this case) changes with the number of threads used.
+Six strands are at the top, and a single strand is at the bottom.

 The following video from My Fair Hands shows you how to separate strands of embroidery floss without tangling!